sv-wit/convex-hull-java/README.md

 - Finds the largest quadrilateral contained inside the hull
 - Finds the largest triangle contained inside the hull
 - Interactive GUI to add points and visualize results
+- Undo and Redo functionality for point editing

 ---